aosabook/500lines/functionalDB/chapter.md

                    (make-index #(vector %1 %2 %3) #(vector %1 %2 %3) always); EAVT
                   )] 0 0)))
 ````
-There is one snag, though -- all collections in Clojure are immutable.
-Since write operations are pretty critical in a database, we define our structure to be an **Atom**, which is is one of Clojure’s reference types, one that provides the capability of atomic writes.
+There is one snag, though: all collections in Clojure are immutable.
+Since write operations are pretty critical in a database, we define our structure to be an *Atom*, which is is one of Clojure’s reference types, one that provides the capability of atomic writes.
+XXX STOPPED HERE

-You may be wondering why we use the *always` function for the AVET, VEAT and EAVT indexes, and the `ref?` predicate for the VAET index.
+You may be wondering why we use the `always` function for the AVET, VEAT and EAVT indexes, and the `ref?` predicate for the VAET index.
 This is because these indexes are used in different scenarios, which we’ll see later when we explore queries in depth.

-### Basic accessors
+### Basic Accessors

 Before we can build complex querying facilities for our database, we need to provide a lower-level API that different parts of the system can use to retrieve the components we've built thus far by their associated identifiers from any point in time.
 Consumers of the database can also use this API; however, it is more likely that they will be using the more fully-featured components built on top of it.